 Amazon or Etsy Seller

-10. Amazon or Etsy Seller
+23. Selling products on Amazon or Etsy

-Selling products online is a straightforward way to make a few extra bucks, and using third-party marketplaces like Facebook Marketplace, Amazon, eBay, and Etsy makes it easy to find customers.
+Selling products online is a straightforward way to make a few extra bucks, and using third-party marketplaces like Facebook Marketplace, Amazon, eBay, Temu, and Etsy makes it easy to find customers.
 Whether you make custom-designed products or simply sell unique items you find and resell, it can be a fun and easy way to bring home the bacon.

 Mystery Shopper

-11. Mystery Shopper
+25. Mystery Shopper

 Many retailers hire mystery shoppers to pose as real customers wandering around their shops, pretending to browse goods.
 These mystery shoppers can serve two purposes: as undercover store detectives to watch for shoplifters and evaluate a store’s cleanliness and the quality of customer service the retailer’s employees provide.
 It’s a simple way to earn extra cash and help a retailer improve customer service and prevent theft.